 CADTH received input from 2 clinical specialists with expertise in the diagnosis and management of NSCLC.
-The clinical experts reported that retrospective studies have indicated patients with METex14 alterations have a poor prognosis and there appears to be less benefit with immunotherapy in these patients.
+The clinical experts reported that retrospective studies have shown that patients with METex14 alterations have a poor prognosis and there appears to be less benefit with immunotherapy in these patients.
 Moreover, the clinical experts noted that patients with METex14 skipping mutations tend to be an elderly population that often experience increased side effects with chemotherapy, thus better-tolerated treatments are needed.
-The clinical experts noted that there is currently no targeted treatment for METex14 mutated NSCLC that is publicly funded.
-The clinical experts indicated that the goals of treatment in locally advanced (not amenable to curative treatment)/metastatic NSCLC are to improve overall survival (OS), progression-free survival (PFS), and response rate, as well as maintain quality of life.
+The clinical experts noted that there is currently no targeted treatment for METex14-mutated NSCLC that is publicly funded.
+The clinical experts indicated that the goals of treatment in locally advanced (not amenable to curative treatment) or metastatic NSCLC are to improve OS, PFS, and response rate, as well as to maintain the patient's QoL.
 In addition, the clinical experts thought that new treatment options should minimize adverse events (AEs).

-The clinical experts indicated that tepotinib would preferentially be used in the first-line setting for patients with METex14 skipping alterations because it is a targeted therapy.
+The clinical experts indicated that tepotinib would preferentially be used in the first-line setting for patients with MET ex14 skipping alterations because it is a targeted therapy.
 If patients received tepotinib or another MET receptor tyrosine kinase inhibitor as first-line treatment, later lines of therapy would consist of chemotherapy, immunotherapy, or chemotherapy plus immunotherapy based on established provincial funding algorithms.
 If tepotinib was not used as first-line therapy, it would be used as second- or later-line therapy.

 The clinical experts thought tepotinib should be used in patients with locally advanced or metastatic NSCLC harbouring a METex14 skipping mutation who meet the eligibility criteria used in the VISION trial.
-Patients with METex14 mutated NSCLC would be identified by molecular biomarker testing using tumour tissue biopsy or liquid biopsy followed by next-generation sequencing (NGS)

-or panel testing.
+Patients with METex14-mutated NSCLC would be identified by molecular biomarker testing using tumour tissue biopsy or liquid biopsy followed by next-generation sequencing or panel testing.
 The clinical experts noted that it would be ideal for this testing to be done at the time of diagnosis of advanced NSCLC.
-The clinical experts would also consider using tepotinib in patients with an ECOG PS of ≥2 that otherwise met the VISION trial eligibility criteria.
+The clinical experts would also consider using tepotinib in patients with an Eastern Cooperative Oncology Group Performance Status (ECOG PS) of 2 or greater that otherwise met the VISION trial eligibility criteria.

-The clinical experts reported that, in standard practice, response to treatment is assessed using computed tomography (CT)/bone scans every 2-4 months as clinically indicated.
-In addition, if patients presented with disease-related symptoms prior to starting treatment, clinical assessments were conducted on regular intervals (e.g., every 3 months) to assess symptom control.
-The clinical experts reported that a clinically meaningful response to treatment would be improved survival and maintenance or improvement in quality of life.
+The clinical experts reported that, in standard practice, response to treatment is assessed using CT and/or bone scans every 2 to 4 months as clinically indicated.
+In addition, if patients presented with disease-related symptoms before starting treatment, clinical assessments were conducted at regular intervals (e.g., every 3 months) to assess symptom control.
+The clinical experts reported that a clinically meaningful response to treatment would be improved survival and maintenance or improvement in QoL.
 The clinical experts indicated that treatment with tepotinib would be discontinued if a patient experienced disease progression or intolerable treatment-related side effects.